-1. GPA Requirement: Graduate students must achieve a 2.00 cumulative GPA to be considered to be meeting SAP standards.
-Transfer credits will not be considered in the calculation of cumulative GPA.
+- GPA Requirement: Graduate students must achieve a 2.00 cumulative GPA to meet SAP standards.
+Transfer credits will not be considered when calculating cumulative GPA.

-4. Satisfactory Academic Progress Designation: All students who meet the GPA, pace of completion and maximum program length requirements will be assigned a Satisfactory Academic Progress indicator for the upcoming academic year.
+- Satisfactory Academic Progress Designation: All students who meet the GPA, pace of completion, and maximum program length requirements will be assigned a Satisfactory Academic Progress indicator for the upcoming academic year.
 The Financial Aid Office will assign a No Progress status to students who do not meet these standards.
 Students are not eligible for Title IV federal financial aid if their SAP designation is No Progress.

 Appeal Process